hopeross/psrails-learning/README.md

   * Fought a little with webpacker on this one and just generalized differences between my environment and the cleaner environment the instructor has
 * Lesson 4 - Models
   * Yep.
 Rails = Voodoo.
 But, the migrations works fairly similarly to Entity Framework so it wasn't completely unfamiliar
+* Lesson 5 - Connecting MVC
+  * Well that was weirdly easy.
+This may actually be making sense.
+Model lays out the structure of the data and interfacing with the database.
+View displays said dada.
+Controller shovels info about between the various parties and handsd it to the router which serves it up to the end user.
 *